Published: August 12, 2020 | Last Updated: August 28, 2025

 Film props are important not just because they’re iconic but also because they are essential to the story.

-Not only that, they build the world around your characters and make it feel real and lived in.
-One reason why so many fans loved the original Star Wars films was that they felt so immersive.
-And a major reason for this had to do with the unique costumes and amazing props!
+Not only that, but they build the world around your characters and make it feel real and lived in.
+One reason so many fans loved the original Star Wars films was that they felt so immersive.
+A major reason for this was the unique costumes and amazing props!

-Having good film props is akin to good production value – the better quality, i.e., the props’ realism, the higher the production value of your film will feel.
+Having good film props is akin to having good production value—the better the quality, i.e., the props’ realism, the higher the production value of your film will feel.

 Where do you get cheap (affordable) film props?

-So how can you get good quality film props for your upcoming film?
-One method that comes highly recommended by every production designer I’ve ever worked with is prop rental houses.
+So, how can you get good-quality film props for your upcoming film?
+Prop rental houses are highly recommended by every production designer I’ve ever worked with.

 Film Prop Rental Houses.

-Also, renting your film props is usually more affordable as long as you don’t incur late fees.
+Also, renting your film props is usually more affordable if you don’t incur late fees.

-For instance, if you live in Los Angeles, there’s plenty of prop houses at your disposal with competitive rental rates.
+For instance, plenty of prop houses are at your disposal with competitive rental rates if you live in Los Angeles.
 But if you live somewhere like Des Moines, Iowa, without a booming film industry (no offense meant!), you’ll need to rely on more theatrical prop rental houses.

 Yard sales or Thrift Stores.